The Same But Different

 But the thing not to do is give up.

-I admit that at times I have been tempted to hole myself in a cave somewhere up in the mountains and become a self-sufficient hermit who doesn’t have to deal with the messiness of relationships with people in general––because let’s admit it, girls can be even more complicated and stressful friends than guys––but at the end of the day, I always realize I am better off with people.
+I admit that at times I have been tempted to hole myself in a cave somewhere up in the mountains and become a self-sufficient hermit who doesn’t have to deal with the messiness of relationships with people in general––because let’s admit it, friendships with girls can be even more complicated and stressful than with guys sometimes––but at the end of the day, I always realize I am better off with people.
 Together is better.

 Choosing to love others, even amidst the brokenness and messiness is so powerful.
 I really can’t emphasize it enough.